|UNDP Indonesia Country Office

 For consultant positions please click this link

 UNDP Indonesia is committed to building future leaders.
-Therefore, our Internship Programme provides a wide range of opportunities for students to gain insight into the work of UNDP.
+The purpose of the UNDP Internship Programme is to provide students and recent graduates from diverse academic backgrounds exposure to development issues and a first-hand impression of the day-to-day working environment of UNDP.
 Every year a limited number of places for internships are available.
 Students from diverse academic backgrounds may be assigned in our office, where their educational experience can be enhanced through practical work assignments.
 Our staff will guide student to get experience in specialized in various professional fields and enable student to expose themselves in international environment.

 Interested students must send the following documents to firstname.lastname@example.org with subject : APPLICATION FOR INTERNSHIP

-File 2: Letter from university confirming current enrollment and graduation date
+File 3 - Letter from the candidate’s university confirming current enrollment and graduation date, if applicable;

 File 4 - Endorsement letter or letter of reference from a faculty member, if requested;

 File 5 - Medical Certificate of Good Health

 File 6 - Proof of medical insurance for duration of contract;

 File 7 - Signed Internship Agreement upon completing of File 1 – 6